teng-liu/myDocuments/tami-learning-log.md

-Day 3
+Day 3 (Mar.02)
 =====

 1. I Re-created my table columns as the ones from the document you provided, and inserted the data into database.
 I will attach my sql file later.
-   I used Visual Studio Code to edit my sql, that's a very powerful editor.
+   I used Visual Studio Code to edit my sql, that's a very powerful and efficient editor.
    Here is a link of my sql file in github:

    https://github.com/teng-liu/myDocuments/blob/master/tamidb_init.sql